Eemilp/install-opencv-on-wsl/README.md

 # Compile and install OpenCV on WSL
 A guide for installing OpenCV on a WSL machine based on the tutorial by Roman Smirnov.

-A script that does all this is also included but I still recommend reading through these
+A script that does all this is also included but I still recommend reading through this.

 ## Step 0.
 Pre-requirements

-This guide assumes a working Ubuntu WSL.
+This guide is tested with Ubuntu WSL with WSL version 2.
+A guide for setting up a WSL machine can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-I also recommend installing VSCode for working with WSL
+I also recommend installing VSCode on Windows as it makes working with WSL machines convenient.

 ## Step 1.
-Tools and libraries
+Install tools and libraries

-Install necessary tools
+Install necessary tools:

 ```bash
 sudo apt update